Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Introductions

 I seemed to hit it off with Gail.
 Jeff and Irene didn’t seem that interested in each other.
-Irene was a smoker, and Jeff revealed later that her ‘smoker’s breath’ had, instantly, put him off.
+Irene was a smoker, Jeff (a non smoker) revealed later that had put him off.

 I am shit at coping off but for some reason Gail and I clicked.

 Much later (years later ), it was my not being, or even wanting to be, part of ‘the Liverpool scene’ that had attracted her to me?
 She had ever met anybody who wasn’t either in, or wanted to be in the scene before?
-She told me ‘liked the fact that I was who I was, happy in my own skin despite the fact I wore ‘slippers’ to go on a night out in!
+She told me liked the fact that I was who I was, happy in my own skin, despite the fact I wore ‘slippers’ to go on a night out!

-The reasons for that are simple.
 I did not have time to ‘socialise’.
 My social circle was restricted to musicians and bands.
 Working full time and playing part-time, I didn’t have any spare time for anyone or anything else.
-If we were not performing, I would not go to pubs, bars & clubs, I would be practicing guitar, alone, learning songs from listening to David Bowie albums.
-I was never interested in, nor had any time for normal teenager behaviour.
-My band took every once of any time I had spare.
+If we were not rehearsing or gigging, I would not go to pubs, bars & clubs, I would be practicing alone, learning songs from listening to David Bowie albums.
+I was never interested in, nor had any time for, routine teenager behaviour.
+My band (Berlin then Fun) took up every second of any time I had spare.

-Steve excused himself (toilet) and I was in like Flynn, ‘how long have you and Steve been going out together’?
-‘We are not going out together’.
+Steve excused himself (toilet) and I was in like Flynn, “how long have you and Steve been going out together”?
+Gail “We are not going out together”.
+Boom!

-Not long after, they were leaving, off to a party at another venue across town, The Sportsman.
-Just Gail and Irene, not Steve.
-The Sportsman, the venue she said earlier she had seen my band perform a few weeks ago.
+Not long after, they were all leaving, together, off to a trendy party at another venue across town, The Sportsman.
+However, it was just Gail and Irene, not Steve.
+The Sportsman, the venue Gail had seen my band perform a few weeks ago.

-At the time I was working full time, 7 days a week as an HGV (apprentice) mechanic, up at 6.00am to travel, by bus. for an 8.00am start.
-Nighttimes I was either rehearsing with the band or playing gigs, usually, local but regularly further afield including many gigs in London, iconic venues like The Marquee Club.
+I was working (training) full time, at weekends I would go into work, (overtime), 7 days a week as an HGV (apprentice) mechanic, up at 6.00am to travel, by bus. for an 8.00am start.
+Night-times I was either rehearsing with the band or playing gigs, usually, local but regularly further afield including many gigs in London, iconic venues like The Marquee Club, Covent Garden & Dingwall’s, Camden Town.

-It is amazing what is the capacity of youth?
-How I, physically managed I do not know
+It is amazing, the extent of our physical capacity when young and motivated?
+How I, managed I do not know.

 The good thing about vegetable dye is that it washes out (easily).
 The problem with vegetable dye is that it washes out easily.
 As I began to sweat on stage, streams of blue began to run down my face, onto the rest of my body, onto and dripping from my guitar.
-I must have looked like a fucking Smurf!.
+I looked like a, weird, guitar playing, fucking Smurf!.

-Later, Gail told me that the reason she had remembered us playing was she had noticed my smurfing hair on stage she remembers thinking ‘we were good’ but ‘look at that dickhead with the blue dye running down his face’.
+Later, Gail told me that the reason she had remembered us playing was she had noticed my dripping smurfing, blue hair on stage, she remembered thinking ‘we were good’ but “look at that dickhead with the blue dye running down his face!”
 Me.

-I glanced at Jeff and in a flash we agreed, later on?
-We will follow you over there?’
+I glanced at Jeff, in a flash we agreed, “we will follow you over there?”
 I asked if this could work, would we get in?
-Afterall we weren’t ‘that trendy’?
-Gail said ‘yes, sure, just say you are meeting us?’
+Afterall we weren’t ‘trendy’?
+Gail said, “yes, sure, just say you are meeting us?”
+An (our) invite to the trendy scene….

 They left.
 We remained for another hour or so.